WindSoilder/nu_plugin_bin_reader/README.md

 fetcher fetch-all-libs
 ```

-It'll take several minutes to download all binary parsing libs in kaitai gallery.
+It'll take several minutes to download all binary parsing libs which exists in kaitai gallery.

 ## For more references
 - [Nushell plugin system](https://www.nushell.sh/book/plugins.html)